 You’ll find the highest concentration of international-standard dental clinics in the capital, Manila.
 There is plenty to see and do in this big city, as well as mountainous hiking trails just an hour or two away, but if you’re hoping for some R&R on a beach you’ll need to travel further afield.
 Many patients choose to get their dental treatment in Manila before or after exploring other parts of the country.

 It takes around 14 hours to reach Manila with a direct flight from London.
 Once there, though, it’s simple to take an onward domestic flight to many other destinations.

 The next largest city after Manila, Davao is located on the southern island of Mindanao.
 Here you’ll find a good selection of dental clinics catering to local and international patients.

 Davao city has plenty of parks, museums and other attractions to explore, as well as natural beauty to experience further inland.
 It’s also easy to jump on a boat to any of the nearby beaches and islands, making Davao a good all-round vacation destination.

 The islands of Cebu and Palawan present the best of both worlds for many visitors.
 They both have an international airport and the amenities of a city (including international dental clinics), yet are small enough that white sand beaches and natural waterfalls are just an hour or two from the main city.

-Cebu is also a good starting point for island-hopping, since it’s nestled in the center of the Philippine archipelago.
+Cebu is also a good starting point for island-hopping, since it’s nestled in the centre of the Philippine archipelago.